ejakah/Amc-individual-lab/README.md

 A comprehensive monitoring solution, such as AWS Grafana or CloudWatch, is implemented to track the performance and health of the deployed application.
 ## Kubernetes Load Balancer Investigation with Hostname-based Visualization
-The Load Balancer Investigation is aimed at enhancing the monitoring and analysis of a web service in load balancing scenarios.
+The Load Balancer Investigation is aimed at enhancing the monitoring and analysis of a web service in load-balancing scenarios.
 The primary objective is to create a visual indicator that changes the background color of the web page based on the hostname used to access the service.
-This allows for immediate identification of whether a different container or host has responded to a request, facilitating efficient load balancing configuration and troubleshooting.
+This allows for immediate identification of whether a different container or host has responded to a request, facilitating efficient load-balancing configuration and troubleshooting.
 # 1. Visual Identification:
 Develop a feature to change the background color of the web page based on the hostname used for access.
 # 2. Hostname-Based Background Color Change:
  Implement a mechanism (algorithm) to dynamically change the background color of the web page based on the hostname.
 # 3. User-Friendly Interface:
-Design an intuitive and user-friendly interface that clearly conveys the relationship between hostname and background color.
+Design an intuitive and user-friendly interface that conveys the relationship between hostname and background color.
 # 4. Debugging and Monitoring:
-Facilitate load balancing configuration, monitor, and debugging by visually indicating the responding host or container.
+Facilitate load balancing configuration, monitoring, and debugging by visually indicating the responding host or container.
 #Benefits:
 ▪ Quickly identify changes in the serving infrastructure, ensuring an even distribution of requests across containers or hosts.
-▪ The Load Balancer Investigation aims to enhance the efficiency of load balancing scenarios by introducing a visual indicator that changes the background color of the web page, based on the hostname.
-This feature will facilitate load balancing analysis and debugging, making it easier to identify changes in the serving infrastructure.
+▪ The Load Balancer Investigation aims to enhance the efficiency of load-balancing scenarios by introducing a visual indicator that changes the background color of the web page, based on the hostname.
+This feature will facilitate load-balancing analysis and debugging, making it easier to identify changes in the serving infrastructure.
 The project will be implemented following the defined scope, and comprehensive documentation will be provided to support users in effectively utilizing the feature.